livingdocsIO/documentation/reference-docs/server-configuration/admin-commands.md

 # Admin Commands

-There a lot of commands which can be executed on the server.
+There are a lot of commands which can be executed on the server.

 ## Description of the Commands
 * [Help](#help)